Tanzania Summer Research: Revelations in Olduvai Gorge

 The Tanzania experience for Earlhamites is a combination of fieldwork, laboratory analysis on campus, and communication of results.
 During the three to five weeks of summer fieldwork, students work and live in the Ngorongoro Conservation Area, collecting and conducting descriptive analysis of geological materials.
 Traveling to and from the field, the team gets glimpses of African wildlife, like lions, giraffes and monkeys.

 Back on campus, students conduct analyses such as x-ray fluorescence and x-ray diffraction of potential tool stone materials and sediments, biophysical sediment characterization and site cartography and modeling in GIS.
 Students who conduct this field and laboratory research then also have an opportunity to deepen their knowledge with further lab work, an experience that is typically reserved for graduate students.

 Associate Professor of Geology Cynthia Fadem, the College’s geoarcheologist, leads the Earlham team each year amid an ambitious research agenda that extends to other geological sites in Armenia, Croatia and Colorado.
 In fact, Fadem’s zest for mentoring students on undergraduate research led her to be included on national list of faculty who inspire.

 THE EPIC ADVANTAGE

-The Tanzania experience is just one of the experiences students will have as part of the EPIC Advantage.
+The Tanzania experience is just one of the experiences students could have as part of the EPIC Advantage.

 Earlham is one of only a handful of colleges and universities in the United States to offer funded internships and research experiences to all students.
 These opportunities take place during the summer, prior to a student’s junior or senior year, and funding may include travel expenses